stevenceuppens/node-sharepoint-api/README.md

 #### authenticate(options, callback)

 This method should be used to authenticate user's credentials.
 A successed authentication will return an object instance containing the `auth` property.
-The value of this property is the athentication token that will be required by other methods.
+The value of this property is the authentication token that will be required by other methods.

 **Parameters:**
 * `options`: A required object instance containing authentication's parameters: